fitriaramlan/sr-msc-es/README.md

 ## Acknowledgement

-This work was supported by Taighde Éireann – Research Ireland, Grant No. 18/CRT/6223.
+This work was supported by Taighde Éireann, Research Ireland, Grant No. 18/CRT/6223.